blualg/m-ovito/doc/manual/reference/file_formats/input/gaussian_cube.rst

 .. py:function:: import_file(location, grid_type = VoxelGrid.GridType.PointData, generate_bonds = False)
   :noindex:

-  :param grid_type: Selects how OVITO should interprete the volumetric data loaded from the Cube file.
+  :param grid_type: Selects how OVITO should interpret the volumetric data loaded from the Cube file.
                     See :py:attr:`VoxelGrid.grid_type <ovito.data.VoxelGrid.grid_type>` for further information.

   :param generate_bonds: Activates the generation of ad-hoc bonds connecting the atoms loaded from the file.